Part-of-The-Pack/action-nx-affected-apps/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

+# Package is probably deprecated ; can probably be removed

 # action-nx-affected-apps
 A Github Action to determine the affected apps within an Nx Monorepo.